-Brutal new phase: Putin's horrifying plan after declaring victory
+Brutal new phase: Putin's plan after declaring victory

 "The Kremlin will spin the (still incomplete) capture of Mariupol into a major victory in Ukraine to compensate for stalled or failed Russian offensives elsewhere."

-In televised meeting, Mr Putin ordered Mr Shoigu to call off a planned storming of the plant, instead telling the military to seal off the steelworks site "so that not even a fly" can get through.
+In the televised meeting, Putin ordered Shoigu to call off a planned storming of the plant, instead telling the military to seal off the steelworks site "so that not even a fly" can get through.

 "There is no need to climb into these catacombs and crawl underground through these industrial facilities.
 Block off this industrial area so that not even a fly can escape," the Russian leader said.